katedobroth/test-doc/_sections/cloud_sockets.md

 Step 1: Setup (Optional)
 {:.step}

 This example shows how you would use RStudio with a table that you move into a data lake.
-To follow the example, you would first have to use the Cazena console to move a file, <a href="assets/documents/nycflights.dsv" target="_blank">nycflights.dsv</a>, onto a data lake.
+To follow the example, you would first use the Cazena console to move a file, <a href="assets/documents/nycflights.dsv" target="_blank">nycflights.dsv</a>, onto a data lake.
 {:.list}

 * You can download the sample file here:  <a href="/documents/nycflights.dsv" target="_blank">nycflights.dsv</a>